MegaRoks/BusStationApp/README.md

 # BusStationApp
-Applications for the airport, with a schedule of flights, with routes, with bus numbers and names of stops.
+Applications for the bus station, with a schedule of flights, with routes, with bus numbers and stop names.

 <h3>Contribute</h3>
 Contributions are very welcome!